dbekaert/RAiDER/weather_setup.md

          url: https://cds.climate.copernicus.eu/api/v2
          key: 43214:de6dbdf6-ccf2-4a95-b26e-e1ceb24969e1

    b.
+Install the CDS API using pip:

+         pip install cdsapi

-Install the CDS API using pip: pip install cdsapi. ___Note this has been included in the conda install of RAiDER, thus can be omitted if one uses the recommended conda install of RAiDER___
+   ___Note this has been included in the conda install of RAiDER, thus can be omitted if one uses the recommended conda install of RAiDER___

 4. You must accept the [license](https://cds.climate.copernicus.eu/cdsapp/#!/terms/licence-to-use-copernicus-products) for each product you wish to download.